Bola Tinubu: Cabinet and appointments

-Tinubu embarked on his first foreign visit as Nigerian president to Paris on 21 June to attend a global financial summit held at Palais Brongniart from 22 to 24 June.
-He left Paris for London on a "private visit" where he met with his predecessor Muhammadu Buhari.
 Tinubu despite drastic changes in fiscal and monetary policies had yet to constitute his cabinet.
 He has made calls for a coalition government in order to bring opposition leaders under him.
 A constitutional amendment passed by his predecessor made provisions for the President to appoint Ministers within the first sixty days in office.
 Tinubu dissolved the boards of all ministries, departments and agencies of Nigeria on 19 June.
 Having spent one month in office and with the conclusion of parliamentary leadership elections Tinubu is constrained by law to send ministerial nominations to the Senate for hearing before July 29.